ZhangDubhe/django-test-livebook/readme.md

 ## Medical Knowledge Base
 The objective is to crowdsource the data-collection around diseases and their symptoms underlying LiveBook.

-### Database Table Design
+## Database Table Design
+1. **Disease Table**
-    1. Disease Table To store information from UMLS diseases lists
+    To store information from UMLS diseases lists
+2. **Symptoms Table**
-    2. Symptoms Table Information from UMLS symptoms lists
+    Information from UMLS symptoms lists
-    3. Link Between Disease and symptoms Table  Contain counts of approve or against of each relationship
+3. **Link Between Disease and symptoms Table**
+    Contain counts of approve or against of each relationship
-    4. Properties of Symptom Table  Symptom is isolate from different disease,  Each symptom will have lots of properties, Contains the relationship between symptoms and properties
+4. **Properties of Symptom Table**
+    Symptom is isolate from different disease,  Each symptom will have lots of properties, Contains the relationship between symptoms and properties
-    5. Values of each Property of different Symptom Table  Each values record is different from different properties, Recording all kinds of value
+5. **Values of each Property of different Symptom Table**
+    Each values record is different from different properties, Recording all kinds of value
+6. **User Table**
+    Store name and psw of user.
+7. **UserLog Table** Link between user and details about values Each type of question can be related to one style of recording, such as link between disease and symptom only records the id of disease_link( table show relationship between disease and symptom.), and link between symptom and property records the property id because in property table stored the relationships between properties and symptoms.
+8. **Question table**
+    Store the priority of each question and sort by it when present the question to users.
+Change the value of the priority while every question is done and updated by user.

 ## UMLS Database
 1.Download UMLS database from where it release in official website.
 > Each UMLS release includes MetamorphoSys, required to install Knowledge Sources files, and to create, search and browse customized Metathesaurus subsets.
 MetamorphoSys requires a minimum of 30 GB of free hard disk and takes 2-10 hours to run on a range of platforms tested.
 The actual time will depend on your configuration, hardware and operating system platforms.
 [UMLS release](https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html)